nickfrosst/nickfrosst.github.io/content/_index.md

 title: "Nicholas Frosst"
 date: 2020-02-07T15:52:44-05:00
 ---
-I am a computer scienctist working on neural networks, and a musician working on indie rock.
+I am a computer scientist working on neural networks, and a musician playing in an indie pop rock band.

 I was the first employee of Geoffrey Hinton's Google Brain lab in Toronto.
 I worked on neural network reserach there for 3 years, focusing on capsule networks, adversarial examples, and explanability.